-Implications: There are many things in life which we value very much and will not let go.
+Implications: There are many things in life that we value very much and will not let go of.
 Money is just one of them.
 Speaking of money I often hear people refer to tithing as giving God what is rightfully his.
-It’s like saying only 10% of everything I earn belongs to God and the balance 90% is all mine.
-The truth is not just the tithe, but everything I earn and I have belongs to God.
+It’s like saying only 10% of everything I earn belongs to God and the balance of 90% is all mine.
+The truth is not just the tithe, but everything I earn and everything I have belongs to God.

 2. God shapes his Chosen